Robert van Gasteren: Politics

 Van Gasteren is a member of the Farmer–Citizen Movement (BBB), which first participated in elections in 2021 and was co-founded by agricultural journalist Caroline van der Plas.
 Van Gasteren was the party's 18th candidate in the May 2023 Senate election.
 The ballot listed Bergschenhoek as his place of residence.
 He was not elected, while the BBB won a plurality in the Senate of 16 seats amidst discontent about the government's policy to combat the nitrogen crisis – affecting farmers – and general distrust of established political parties.
 Van Gasteren was appointed to the Senate on 11 July 2023 due to his spot on the party list when Jan Klopman stepped down to join the provincial executive of Flevoland.
 In the Senate, Van Gasteren focuses on employment, foreign affairs, defense, and NATO.
+He joined Mona Keijzer in ending his membership of the BBB on 27 March 2026 at a special general meeting.
+He intended to remain part of the BBB group in the Senate, but he was removed from the parliamentary group days later.